Alex Smith wins NFL’s comeback player award; Chase Young is defensive rookie of the year

 After relearning to walk, Smith regained his strength and desire to play again at the Center for the Intrepid, a military hospital in San Antonio, where he rehabbed alongside wounded combat veterans.

-And then, one by one, he beat the odds to not only play again but make Washington’s roster again, get hit again (courtesy of Los Angeles Rams star defensive tackle Aaron Donald), start again (a Week 10 loss at Detroit) and win again.
+And then, one by one, he beat the odds not only to play again but make Washington’s roster again, get hit again (courtesy of Los Angeles Rams star defensive tackle Aaron Donald), start again (a Week 10 loss at Detroit) and win again.
 Wearing the same throwback uniform on the same field where he suffered his injury two years earlier, Smith led Washington to a 20-9 victory over the Cincinnati Bengals to begin a four-game winning streak.

-Another right leg injury, later reported to be a bone bruise, sidelined him for two games, but Smith returned for the regular season finale in Philadelphia.
-While clearly still hampered by the injury, Smith finished out the win and achieved what many believed was impossible.
-Though he was sidelined for Washington’s playoff game, a first-round loss to Super Bowl LV-bound Tampa Bay, Smith proved he was back.
-He also was a division champion.

 “When Alex got hurt and he was going through the surgeries, I didn’t know if he was going to play or not or if he was going to take one snap and say, ‘Peace out,’ ” Washington guard Brandon Scherff said at season’s end.
-“But then when I was sitting at home and he came in for the Rams game and took that first hit and got up, I said, ‘Wow, that is truly remarkable.’
+“But then when I was sitting at home, and he came in for the Rams game and took that first hit and got up, I said, ‘Wow, that is truly remarkable.’
 He’s an inspiration for all of us about never giving up.”

+Another right leg injury, later reported to be a bone bruise, sidelined him for two games, Smith returned for the regular season finale in Philadelphia.
+While clearly still hampered by the injury, he finished out the win to get his team to the postseason.

+Although Smith was sidelined for Washington’s playoff game, a first-round loss to Super Bowl LV-bound Tampa Bay, by then he had already proved he was back.
+He defied his own odds as well as everyone else’s.
+He had returned from the unthinkable to become once again a starting NFL quarterback — and a division champion, no less.

 For Young, the award capped a highly anticipated debut season.
 He is the first player in Washington history to earn top defensive rookie honors, and the first in the NFC East since New York Giants linebacker Lawrence Taylor won it in 1981.

 Young was the odds-on favorite to win the award since he was drafted, but his joyful and disruptive play surpassed even those expectations.
 His 7.5 sacks and 10 tackles for loss were tops among rookies, and he added 44 tackles, four passes defensed, four forced fumbles and three fumble recoveries.
-His signature moment might’ve been a scoop-and-score touchdown against the San Francisco 49ers in Week 14.
+His signature moment might have been a scoop-and-score touchdown against the San Francisco 49ers in Week 14.

 Still, it was an uneven season.
 In Week 1, Young started fast with 1.5 sacks against Philadelphia, but he felt hampered by hip and groin injuries.
-In Week 10 at Detroit, he committed a roughing-the-passer penalty that set up a game-losing field goal.
+In Week 10 at Detroit, he committed a roughing-the-passer penalty that set up the Lions’ game-winning field goal.
 A week later, against Cincinnati and No. 1 pick Joe Burrow, everything changed.
 Young felt 100 percent, led the team’s pregame circle for the first time and forced a fumble on a Burrow scramble near the goal line.

 After the win, Washington began its surge to the NFC East crown with Young as one of its most prominent voices.
 His combination of skill and intangibles cemented him as a cornerstone of the new era in Washington.